cygnus-xr1/hpAndro_CTF_walkthrough/challenges/asymetric_encryption/RSA.md

 ![img](https://github.com/cygnus-xr1/hpAndro_CTF_walkthrough/blob/main/challenges/asymetric_encryption/img/rsa_enc_dec_methods.png?raw=true)

 ## Dynamic analysis
-The simplest method to extract the private key used to decrypt the flag is to use [objection](https://github.com/sensepost/objection) to hook on the **"decrypt"** method of the class **com.hpandro.androidsecurity.ui.activity.task.encryption.RSAActivity**
+The simplest method to extract the private key and the decrypted flag is to use [objection](https://github.com/sensepost/objection) to hook on the **"decrypt"** method of the class **com.hpandro.androidsecurity.ui.activity.task.encryption.RSAActivity**

 ### Run [frida server](https://github.com/frida/frida/releases) on the emulator
 ```